ga-wdi-boston/rails-api/README.md

 __I know some of you will be tempted to speed ahead...
 DON'T!__

-First, lets install something that will make this process much easier in future
-iterations:

-- In your console type `gem install lunchy`
-- Enter `lunchy start postgres`
-- Type `lunchy status` to check the status of postgres
-- To stop postgres type `lunchy stop postgres`

 ### Creating a Blog:

 - gem `install rails-api`